agentlang-ai/agentlang-docs/docs/language/reference/kernel/identity.md

   :Password :String})
 ```

-To resend the confirmation-code, use the `POST /_resend-confirmation-code` endpoint with the `:ResendConfirmationCode` event
+To resend the confirmation-code, use the `POST /_resend-confirmation-code` API with the `:ResendConfirmationCode` event
 as the request object.

 ```clojure